-With regard to polymeric fragrance encapsulation, further information on the availability of alternatives and on the substitution process would be needed to draw a final conclusion on the most appropriate transition period in terms of proportionality.
+With regard to polymeric fragrance encapsulation, SEAC cannot draw a robust conclusion on the most appropriate transition period due to lack of information on the time needed to develop alternatives.
+An option to ensure a smooth transition to alternatives and timely reduction of releases would be a review of the availability of alternatives in due time before the end of the transition period, e.g. 4 years after entry into force of the restriction.

 For infill material, all options assessed by the Dossier Submitter that effectively reduce releases could be considered proportionate.

 In terms of the ‘instructions for use and disposal’ as well as the reporting requirement SEAC points out that the costs of their implementation are likely to be moderate and the benefits in terms of lower releases (along the supply chain) and a better evidence base to facilitate future action seem likely.
-With regard to reporting, SEAC considers that biennial reporting (compared to annual as proposed by the Dossier Submitter) may also be sufficient to achieve a sound evidence base within a reasonable time frame and will reduce the resources needed for industry as well as authorities to process the information generated.
+As reporting will place a significant burden on companies, SEAC considers that the information requested and the organisational set up should be as efficient as possible to achieve a sound evidence base within a reasonable time frame with a minimum of resources needed for industry as well as authorities to generate and process this information.

 Key elements underpinning the SEAC conclusion(s):

 Due to their extreme persistence, microplastics are stock pollutants similar to PBT/vPvB-substances.
-Like PBT/vPvB-like substances, microplastics are characterised by the lack of knowledge of their environmental effects, which hampers measuring the impacts of emission abatement.
-As a consequence, a quantitative comparison of costs and benefits of the restriction is not possible.
+Like PBT/vPvB-like substances, microplastics are characterised by the incomplete understanding of their environmental effects, which hampers measuring the impacts of emission abatement.
+As a consequence, a quantitative comparison of costs and benefits of the restriction is not meaningful.
 Therefore, estimating the cost-effectiveness is a suitable approach to support the proportionality assessment of the proposed restriction.
-However, SEAC underlines that the cost-effectiveness analysis (CEA) per se does not allow for a final conclusion if regulatory action is proportionate or disproportionate.
+However, SEAC underlines that cost-effectiveness analysis (CEA) does not per se allow for a final conclusion on whether the proposed regulatory action is proportionate or not.
 It can facilitate decision-making by providing information on the relative cost of emission reduction measures, also in comparison to the costs of past measures on environmental pollutants with similar properties such as PBT/vPvB substances (see Oosterhuis and Brouwer, 2015), but it cannot lead to a definite conclusion on proportionality.
 As the impacts of microplastics on the environment as well as the potential welfare loss related to these impacts are yet to be understood, proportionality ultimately depends on policy priorities.
-Unless these priorities are clear, e.g. by setting a fixed emission reduction target, it cannot be established what level of costs would be acceptable to reduce microplastic emissions based on CEA.
+Unless these priorities are clear, e.g. by setting a fixed emission reduction target or a benchmark of acceptable cost-effectiveness, CEA cannot be employed to establish what actions would impose acceptable or unacceptable costs to reduce microplastic emissions.

 Therefore, it is difficult for SEAC to draw a robust conclusion on the proportionality of the proposal, because the environmental impacts of the emission reduction achieved are uncertain – in particular as other sources of microplastic emissions will remain – and at the same time the proposed restriction is likely to involve substantial costs.
 A key argument in favour of proportionality is the irreversibility of emissions.
 The pollution stock of microplastics is permanent and not possible to remove from the environment with current technological capabilities.
 If remediation would be at all possible, SEAC considers it likely to be much more costly compared to the costs of the proposed restriction.
 However, the long-term impacts of the growing stock of microplastics in the environment cannot be evaluated in any quantitative way.